brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 #### I want to contact the site support

 {: .description }
 I’m blocked in the website.
 I have to contact the support team.

 {: .result }
 > The contact site support link is very difficult to find using a screen reader.
+>
 > It currently pops up when tabbing to the ‘Show footer’ link and clicking on.
 This needs to be changed to have a separate link saying ‘Contact Site Support’When I tried to send an email to site support, the email could not be sent.

-##### Note
+{: .note }
 See site support screenshot

 #### Create and Amend learning plan

 {: .description }
 Create and amend my learning plan with courses starting in different dates in October and one which is half done.Reach out for help to solve issues.

 {: .result }
-> Not clear how to create a learning plan – was not able to do this.When viewing learning plan from the dashboard, am not able to consistently remove courses.Under my learning plan- one day I get remove course from learning plan as a link which works, and one day > I just get the message remove from plan, but it is neither a link, nor a button and doesn’t work for a screen reader.
+> Not clear how to create a learning plan – was not able to do this.When viewing learning plan from the dashboard, am not able to consistently remove courses.Under my learning plan- one day I get remove course from learning plan as a link which works, and one day
+>
+> I just get the message remove from plan, but it is neither a link, nor a button and doesn’t work for a screen reader.
+>
 > Remove from plan is not intuitive as the user needs to hover over the bookmark icon to realise that it is the icon for remove from plan, which only works when the mouse is clicked.

 #### Receiving a certificate: